 Streamline has more features (5 vs 3).
 See the feature matrix above for the full breakdown.

-Choose Streamline if you need Blog and Payments and prefer its tech stack.
-Choose Ecommerce Boilerplate if Payments and Auth are higher priorities.
+Choose Streamline if you need Auth and Blog and prefer its tech stack.
+Choose Ecommerce Boilerplate if Auth and Components are higher priorities.
 If price is the deciding factor, Ecommerce Boilerplate is $$60 cheaper.